Human rights in Poland: History

 Elements of what is called now human rights may be found in early times of the Polish state.
 The Statute of Kalisz, the General Charter of Jewish Liberties (issued in 1264) introduced numerous right for Jewish minorities in Poland.
 The Warsaw Confederation of 1573 confirmed the religious freedom of all residents of Poland, which was extremely important for the stability of the multi-ethnic Polish society of the time.
 Gathered at Warsaw, all nobles signed a document in which representatives of all major religions pledged mutual support and tolerance.
 The following eight or nine decades of material prosperity and relative security witnessed the appearance of "a virtual galaxy of sparkling intellectual figures."

 In recent history, human rights have vastly improved only after the fall of communism in 1989 and the replacement of the old repressive norms of the pro-Soviet communist regime with the modern, democratic government guaranteeing first class civil and political rights, confirmed by the Freedom House.

 Poland has ratified the International Criminal Court agreement.
 Corporal punishment is entirely prohibited since 2010.
 Death Penalty is abolished for all crimes as noted by Amnesty International.
 Modern Poland is a country with a high level of freedom of expression, guaranteed by the article 25 (section I. The Republic) of the Constitution of Poland which reads:

 The article Article 54 (section II.
 The Freedoms, Rights and Obligations of Persons and Citizens) states:

 Freedom of expression

 Freedom of expression in Poland is curtailed by various laws, which forbid speech which is deemed to insult the national symbols of Poland or the President.
+It is forbidden to propagate nazist, fascist, communism or other totalitarian system or the system that incites hatred based on national, ethnic, race or religious differences or for not being religious, according to Article 256 of Polish Penal Code.
 There are also laws against offending religious feelings and insulting monuments.
 In 2019, an LGBT activist, Elżbieta Podleśna, was arrested for creating and displaying a Rainbow Madonna adaptation of the Black Madonna of Częstochowa.

 In 2017, Amnesty International raised concerns about freedom of assembly in Poland, stating that "authorities use techniques such as surveillance, harassment and prosecution to disperse and prevent mass protests".
 It also stated that "the authorities often give preferential treatment to pro-government and nationalist demonstrations over other types of assemblies".